yan-soon/tp/docs/UserGuide.md

  automatically retrieves them for you.

 **Note:** You cannot add a module that has been previously added as GradPad does not allow duplicate modules.

-Example:<br>
-You have just completed the CS2101 module and you want to add the module into GradPad to track your academic progress.
-You found the module to be enjoyable so you would like to add tags to remind yourself of how fun the module was.

 To add the module: